A Zero Added Loss Multiplexing (ZALM) Source Simulation: Introduction

-Robust entanglement distribution is a foundational requirement for the future quantum internet, as laid out by Kimble \cite{kimble2008quantum} and Wehner et al. \cite{wehner2018quantum}.
-While much research has focused on optimising the rate and fidelity of this entanglement distribution, the next step is integrating with quantum memories to form functional quantum memory networks.
-Adopting the principles of systems engineering, we argue that a holistic, end-to-end analysis of the network architecture is critical.
-This perspective integrates the performance of quantum entanglement sources, the fidelity degradation across quantum channels, and the efficiencies of quantum memories.
-To address this, we model a novel quantum source specifically engineered for high-efficiency loading into quantum memories, thereby improving the performance of the entire quantum network.
-Quantum entanglement sources come in many forms, with different natural wavelengths, emission efficiencies, and bandwidths, as described by Eisaman et al. \cite{eisaman2011invited}.
-Placing these sources into two main categories, we can look at their emission properties as either deterministic, such as the very precise wavelengths emitted by quantum dots, or probabilistic, whereby the output photons will be found within a specific bandwidth centred at a known wavelength.
-Although deterministic sources simplify network setups, the broadband capabilities of probabilistic sources allow for greater use of the available spectrum and enable the use of common classical network management techniques, such as routing and spectrum allocation, see Bali et al. \cite{jsac_rsa}.
 To scale quantum networks beyond simple point-to-point links, quantum memories are an essential component.
 They provide the crucial capability to synchronise operations between distant nodes and to mitigate the inherently probabilistic nature of entanglement generation and swapping protocols.
 As such, memories form the cornerstone of quantum repeater architectures.
 The search for a practical physical implementation has led to significant research in solid-state systems.
-For instance, Weber et al. \cite{weber2010quantum} showed that defects, or vacancies, in diamond are a practical and robust mechanism to provide room-temperature quantum memories.
-Further work by Bradec et al. \cite{bradac2019quantum} highlighted the attributes of the other group IV elemental defects in diamond, with Silicon showing considerable coherence times, $>$ 1s, and a more efficient spin-photon interface.
-However, successfully interfacing with these memories is a significant challenge, with Bersin et al. \cite{bersin2024telecom} and Raymer et al. \cite{PhysRevApplied.22.044013} detailing the specific requirements on the incoming photons' properties, such as bandwidth and wavelength matching.
-The Zero-Added-Loss Multiplexing (ZALM) protocol introduced by Chen et al. \cite{Chen_ZALM} provides for a broadband source with high memory loading efficiency.
-As there is currently no agreed implementation of the transmitter (Tx) component of this protocol and there are numerous configuration options of each of the transmitter subcomponents, we created a configurable simulation to determine the optimal transmitter architecture for maximising entanglement distribution rates and fidelity.
+For instance, defects, or vacancies, in diamond are a practical and robust mechanism to provide quantum memories \cite{weber2010quantum}.
+Further work highlighted the attributes of the other group IV elemental defects in diamond, with Silicon showing considerable coherence times, greater than 1~s, and a more efficient spin-photon interface \cite{bradac2019quantum}.
+However, successfully interfacing with these memories is a significant challenge, with specific requirements on the incoming photons' properties, such as bandwidth and wavelength matching \cite{bersin2024telecom, PhysRevApplied.22.044013}.